Customize Consent Preferences

 Step 4: Add Reflections

-One of the key aspects of drawing a lake is capturing the reflections on the water’s surface.
+One of the key aspects of drawing a lake is capturing the reflections and ripples on the water’s surface.
 Observe the reference photo and carefully replicate the shapes and colors of the surrounding objects reflected in the lake.
 Use smooth and light pencil strokes to create a slightly distorted mirror effect.
 Remember to adjust the values to match the lighting conditions of your scene.

 Step 5: Render the Water